DavidDump/bakalar/spec.md

 ```

 <!-- TODO: These will get moved somewhere else -->
-## Syntax sugar of Strings and Dynamic Arrays
+## Syntax Sugar of Strings and Dynamic Arrays
 String and dynamic arrays are implemented partially in userspace using structs.
 When declaring a string or a dynamic array the compiler will rewrite the code to the corresponding structure declaration before parsing.
 String syntax sugar:
 ```